Adityaabhiram315/SQL_Murder_Mystery/READMEd.md

+Project 5:- SQL Detective Challenge:
+Objective:

+Step into the shoes of a detective and solve a murder mystery using SQL.
+Additionally, embark on a web scraping adventure to collect your dataset, setting the stage for subsequent tasks in data analysis.

-GitHub Project: SQL Detective & Web Scraping Adventure 🕵️‍♂️🕸️ 🔍 SQL Detective Challenge:
+SQL Detective Challenge:

+Introduction to the Case:
+Familiarise yourself with the murder mystery case provided.
+Understand the structure of the crime data, including tables and relationships.

+Database Setup:
+Set up an SQL database, either locally or using an online platform like SQLite or MySQL.

+Create tables that align with the information provided in the murder mystery case.

+SQL Queries:
+Develop SQL queries to extract relevant information from the database.

+Use SELECT statements, JOIN operations, and WHERE clauses to uncover clues and solve the murder mystery.

+Analysis and Conclusion:
-Embark on a thrilling murder mystery investigation using SQL!
-Set up an SQL database, recreate crime data tables, and craft intricate queries using SELECT, JOIN, and WHERE.
-Dive deep into the analysis, connecting the dots to unveil the sequence of events and identify potential suspects.
-Conclude with a compelling case summary.
+Analyze the results of your SQL queries to piece together the sequence of events and identify potential suspects.

+Conclude the detective challenge by summarising your findings and presenting a compelling case.

-🌐 Web Scraping Adventure:
+Web Scraping Adventure:

-Embark on a web scraping journey!
-Select a website aligned with your interests, analyze its structure, and employ Python libraries like BeautifulSoup and Requests for extraction.
-Document your process, including the source website, data extraction methods, and ethical considerations.
-Unleash the detective in you as you scrape, collect, and document intriguing datasets.
-🚀 Key Features:

-SQL Database Setup & Crime Data Modeling
-Intricate SQL Queries for Murder Mystery Solving Python Web Scraping with BeautifulSoup & Requests Ethical Documentation of Web Scraping Adventure
-GitHub Repository Includes SQL Scripts & Python Code

-📈 Skills Demonstrated:

-SQL, Database Management, Web Scraping, Python, Data Analysis, Documentation, Ethical Data Practices.
-👨‍💻 About Me:

-I'm a creative student with a passion for solving mysteries, both in SQL databases and the vast web.
-Join me in this dual adventure of detective work and web scraping, where data speaks louder than words!
-🎓 Education:

-[Your University/Institution]
-🌟 Open for Collaboration:

-Excited to collaborate and explore new data-driven adventures!
-Open to feedback and suggestions.
-🔗 Explore the Code and Unravel Mysteries!
+Choose a Target Website:
+Select a website from which you want to collect data.
+Ensure it aligns with your interests or industry preferences.

+Understand the Structure:
+Analyze the structure of the chosen website, identifying key elements and the location of the data you want to scrape.

+Web Scraping Implementation:
+Utilize Python libraries like BeautifulSoup and Requests to perform web scraping.

+Extract relevant data from the website and store it in a suitable format for analysis.

+Dataset Documentation:
+Document the process of web scraping, including the source website, data extraction methods, and any challenges faced during the process.

+Clearly outline the ethical considerations and respect the terms of use for the chosen website.